-- A. General Requirements. - 1.
-Lot Frontage.
-Driveway frontage cannot be used to satisfy the street frontage requirements for lots. - 2.
-Building Setbacks.
+- A. Building Setbacks.
 There is no minimum building setback from driveways, shared driveways, commercial driveways, and easements.
-However, buildings shall not encroach into the required easement.

-B. Residential Driveways.

-- 1. Permit.
+However, buildings shall not encroach into the required easement. - B. Residential Driveways. - 1.
+Permit.
 A zoning permit shall be obtained prior to the construction of any driveway. - 2.
 Minimum Driveway Width.
-All driveways shall be a minimum of 16 feet in width unless a wider minimum requirement is provided in this section or as required by Fire Code.

-- 3. Setbacks.
+All driveways shall be a minimum of 16 feet in width unless a wider minimum requirement is provided in this section or as required by Fire Code. - 3.
+Setbacks.
 The traveled surface of driveways serving single-family, two-family, and multifamily dwelling units shall be setback a minimum of five (5) feet from an abutting property line.
 This minimum setback shall apply to the entire length of the primary access drive as well as drives serving accessory uses and structures located on the same premises.
-Improved grades and retaining walls in support of driveways adjacent to property lines may be permitted, provided that no grades or retaining walls, or the maintenance thereof, may encroach upon the adjoining property. - 4.
+Improved grades and retaining walls in support of driveways adjacent to property lines may be permitted, provided that no grades or retaining walls, or the maintenance thereof, may encroach upon the adjoining property.
+Driveway setbacks do not apply from shared property lines between lots that are accessed by the same shared driveway. - 4.
 Residential Driveways Longer than 150 Feet.
 Any driveway longer than 150 feet must: - a.
 Have an unobstructed vertical clearance of not less than 13.5 feet. - b.
 Be designed and maintained to support the imposed loads of fire apparatus and shall be surfaced so as to provide all-weather driving capabilities. - c.
 Have an unobstructed area (whether paved or unpaved) at the end of the driveway sufficient to reasonably allow a fire apparatus to turn around, as determined by the Zoning Administrator in consultation with the Fire Official. - d.
 Have a grade of less than 10 percent and angles of approach and departure that can reasonably accommodate fire department vehicles and equipment. - 5.
 Shared Residential Driveways.
 Shared driveways must: - a.
 Be at least 20 feet wide throughout its entire length. - b.
 Be subject to a recorded easement in accordance with Section 7.60 D. - c.
-Comply with access management requirements of Section 10.100. - d.
+Comply with access management requirements of Section 10.100.

+d.
 Shared driveways shall serve no more than two (2) dwellings.